shaik1002/biggitlabbomb/doc/ci/docker/using_docker_images.md

 **Tier:** Free, Premium, Ultimate
 **Offering:** GitLab.com, Self-managed, GitLab Dedicated

-You can run your CI/CD jobs in Docker containers hosted on dedicated CI/CD build servers or your local machine.
+You can run your CI/CD jobs in separate, isolated Docker containers.

+If you run Docker on your local machine, you can run tests in the container, rather than testing on a dedicated CI/CD server.

 To run CI/CD jobs in a Docker container, you need to:

-1. Register a runner and configure it to use the [Docker executor](https://docs.gitlab.com/runner/executors/docker.html).
+1. Register a runner so that all jobs run in Docker containers.
+Do this by choosing the Docker executor during registration.
-1. Specify the container image where you want to run the CI/CD jobs in the `.gitlab-ci.yml` file.
+1. Specify which container to run the jobs in.
+Do this by specifying an image in your `.gitlab-ci.yml` file.
 1. Optional.
 Run other services, like MySQL, in containers.
 Do this by specifying [services](../services/index.md) in your `.gitlab-ci.yml` file.